 AthenaHQ

-AthenaHQ ($295/mo, $95/mo on annual billing) tracks 9 AI search engines on its self-serve plan.
-As of June 2026, its ACE (Athena Citation Engine) predicts whether proposed content changes will improve your citation rate before you execute them.
-YC-backed, unlimited seats on all plans.
+AthenaHQ (free Essential, $295/mo Starter, $245/mo on annual billing) tracks 9 models on its paid plan and adds GA4/GSC revenue attribution.
+As of June 2026, its ACE (Athena Citation Engine) predicts whether proposed content changes will improve your citation rate before you execute them, though ACE is reserved for the Enterprise tier (Starter gets basic citation intel).
+YC-backed.

 Best for: Teams with existing content resources that want to predict which changes will improve AI search visibility before investing in execution.